 The divisional officers, working under the Divisional Registrar and Chief Operating Officer, Chris Price, provide administrative support for the governance of the Division.

-Find out more about the Support and Services offered by divisional office staff and our related units, including a full list of staff members and available resources.
+Find out more about the Divisional Services offered by staff and our related units, including a full list of staff members and available resources.

-Officers are based in the divisional office at the John Radcliffe Hospital.
-The divisional office also hosts the Medical Sciences Graduate School, which is also located at the John Radcliffe Hospital, and the Medical School Office, which is co-located at the John Radcliffe Hospital and at the Medical Sciences Teaching Centre in South Parks Road.
+Most of our staff are based in the Divisional Office at the John Radcliffe Hospital.
+The Divisional Office also hosts the Medical Sciences Graduate School, which is also located at the John Radcliffe Hospital, and the Medical School Office, which is co-located at the John Radcliffe Hospital and at the Medical Sciences Teaching Centre in South Parks Road.

 Our location within the hospital is key to fostering our relationship with the Oxford University Hospitals NHS Foundation Trust, and promotes cohesiveness and responsiveness at the interfaces between our mutual teaching, training, research and clinical activities.

 The Divisional Office and its officers: